Disability in Church

 - Some conditions are invisible to other people.
 You can’t tell by looking that someone has autism or Ehlers Danlos syndrome.
 You can’t see PTSD or fibromyalgia or celiac disease.

-Most disabilities are not all-or-nothing.
+Most impairments are not all-or-nothing.
 For example, someone who is blind may have what’s called tunnel vision.
 They can see clearly straight ahead in a small area, can look you in the eye and read regular print but have limited or no peripheral vision and so use a white cane or a guide dog to walk safely.
 Others may have poor central vision, so they can’t see faces clearly or read print, but they have typical peripheral vision and can walk about easily with no aids.
 Yet others may only see light and shadow, see only on one side, or have spotty “blind patches” in their visual field.

 The same condition can be more or less disabling depending on the circumstances.
 For example, if your knee was injured in a way that now makes it difficult or impossible to climb stairs, that condition is a serious disability if you live and work in multistory buildings that don’t have elevators.
 But if you live in a single-story house, and don’t encounter stairs in your everyday life, it might not be much of a disability at all.